Convergence of the method of reflections for particle suspensions in Stokes flows: Introduction

 In the present paper, we follow the approach in \cite{HoferVelazquez18} for the analysis of the method through studying the operator $L = \sum Q_i$.
 In contrast to the corresponding system with Dirichlet boundary conditions studied in \cite{HoferVelazquez18}, we show that $L$ is always a bounded self-adjoint operator on $\dot H^1(\R^3)$ under the mere condition that the particles are non-overlapping, with a bound on $\|L\|$ which does not depend on the particle configuration (see Theorem \ref{th:L.bounded}).
 In particular, $\tilde v_k := (1-\gamma L)^k u$ converges to $v$ in $\dot H^1(\R^3)$ for $\gamma < 2 \|L\|$ (see \ref{cor:L^2.no.rate}.
 Moreover, we show that $L$ has a spectral gap if there exists $\theta > 1$ such that the balls $B_{\theta R_i}(X_i)$ are disjoint, leading to a quantitative convergence result, Theorem \ref{th:conv.relaxed}.

 This convergence results bears the advantage that it holds for a very general class of particle configurations.
 However, in many applications, stronger estimates on the rate of convergence are needed, in particular in terms of the particle volume fraction.
 Such a result can only be expected to hold under additional separation conditions on the particles, since clusters of close particles slow down the convergence of the method.
-We prove quantitative convergence results for the method of reflections in terms of $\phi_0 = \frac{R_{\max}^3}{d_{\min}^3}$, where $R_{\max}$ is the maximal particle radius and $d_{\min}$ is the minimal particle distance.
+We prove quantitative convergence results for the method of reflections in terms of $\phi_0$ as in \eqref{def:phi_0}.
 We prove that for $\phi_0$ sufficiently small, the method of reflections converges in $\dot W^{1,q}(\R^3)$ with rate $\phi_0$ for any $1 < q < \infty$.

 The quantity $\phi_0$ is an upper bound for the particle volume fraction.
 The (quite restrictive) assumption that $\phi_0$ scales like the particle volume fraction has been imposed in many related papers (see for instance \cite{DesvillettesGolseRicci08,HillairetMoussaSueur17,Hofer18MeanField,NiethammerSchubert19,Gerard-VaretHillairet19}).
+We refer to \cite{Hillairet2018,Mecherbet18} for results on the convergence under different assumptions.
 It remains an important open problem to weaken this assumption in order to treat more general (and in particular random) configurations of particles using the method of reflections or an appropriately modified version of it.
-We refer to \cite{Hillairet2018,Mecherbet18} for partial results in this direction.
+As indicated in Section \ref{sec:applications}, without assuming $\phi_0 \sim \phi$, it seems then appropriate to reorganize the series \eqref{eq:MOR.series} in such a way that the $k$-th term contains all the terms involving exactly $k$ particles (so for example the second term contains not only terms $Q_{i_1}Q_{i_2}$ but also $Q_{i_1}Q_{i_2}Q_{i_1}$, $Q_{i_1}Q_{i_2}Q_{i_1}Q_{i_2}$ etc.).